Unboxed-Software/solana-course/content/serialize-instruction-data.md

 The project is a fairly simple Next.js application.
 It includes the `WalletContextProvider` we created in the Wallets lesson, a `Card` component for displaying a movie review, a `MovieList` component that displays reviews in a list, a `Form` component for submitting a new review, and a `Movie.ts` file that contains a class definition for a `Movie` object.

 Note that for now, the movies displayed on the page when you run `npm run dev` are mocks.
-In this lesson, we’ll focus on adding a new review but we won’t actually be able to see that review displayed.
+In this lesson, we’ll focus on adding a new review but we won’t be able to see that review displayed.
 Next lesson, we’ll focus on deserializing custom data from onchain accounts.

 ### 2. Create the buffer layout

 Remember that to properly interact with a Solana program, you need to know how it expects data to be structured.
-Our Movie Review program is expecting instruction data to contain:
+Our Movie Review program expects instruction data to contain:

 1. `variant` as an unsigned, 8-bit integer representing which instruction should be executed (in other words which function on the program should be called).
 2. `title` as a string representing the title of the movie that you are reviewing.